MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 ### Add a 3D model from the 3D toolkit

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] comes with a library of predefined 3D objects.
 These objects are optimized to work perfectly with [!include[pn-hololens](../includes/pn-hololens.md)].
 The 3D toolkit includes markers, arrows, generic tools, hands, numbers, symbols, and zones.
-The following picture shows an example of using holographic numbers, arrows, and xxx to help operators complete a step:
+The following picture shows an example of using holographic numbers, arrows, and xxx to help operators complete a step.

 ![Example of holographic numbers, arrows, and xxx](media/3d-toolkit-example.PNG "Example of holographic numbers, arrows, and xxx")